karia19/toto_app.1.2/README.md

 ## Known Issues

 - Some track statistics may not work as expected.
-- The odds data in the historical odds endpoint may be missing for certain days.
+- The odds data in the historical odds endpoint is missing data from certain days.
 - The database has not been updated since September 2022.

 ## Contributing